LiF-x/lifxmod.com/Docs/server-framework-development.md.md

 An example of server framework compatible mod.
 Each server mod has to be named mod.cs for the framework to find it and execute it.

-You can also use the public example starting point which you can find on in [this public repository.](https://github.com/LiF-x/ExampleServerMod)
+You can also use the public example starting point which you can find on in [this public repository.](https://github.com/LiF-x/ExampleServerMod){: .btn .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ### Example structure of the server